uswds/web-components/CONTRIBUTING.md

 ### Submitting an issue

-If you have discovered a bug or have a new feature to suggest, let us know by [submitting an issue on GitHub](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue).
+If you have discovered a bug, let us know by [submitting an issue on GitHub](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue).
 We’ll address it as soon as we are able (but because we are in beta, please be aware that it might be awhile).

 ### Starting a discussion